Naval Support Activity New Orleans

 The base was previously home to Commander, Navy Reserve Forces Command, until that command's relocation to Naval Station Norfolk, Virginia in March 2009 pursuant to the 2005 Base Realignment and Closure (BRAC) Commission.
 Commander, Naval Air Force Reserve was relocated to Naval Base Coronado / Naval Air Station North Island alongside Commander, Naval Air Forces and the Naval Reserve Personnel Center was disestablished and its activities merged with the active duty Bureau of Naval Personnel / Navy Personnel Command (BUPERS / NAVPERSCOM) at NSA Mid-South in Millington, Tennessee.

-The aforementioned Marine Corps organizations have remained at the former NSA New Orleans following its transition/conversion to a "Federal City" complex.

-Established in the early 1900s, but inactive for long periods, the facility was reborn in 1939.
+Established in the early 1900s, but inactive for long periods, the facility was reactivated in 1939.
 Between 1944 and 1966, the base progressed from a U.S. Naval Station to the Headquarters, Support Activity, New Orleans.

 In 1966, the Army, which owned the property on the river's east bank, transferred ownership to the Navy, thus establishing the command known as Naval Support Activity New Orleans.

 Base housing was limited to 300 units.
-Other amenities included a 22-unit Navy Lodge transient billeting facility, a Family Service Center, a childcare center for 42 children, a medium-sized commissary, a Navy Exchange, and a Naval Medical Clinic.
+Other amenities had included a 22-unit Navy Lodge transient billeting facility, a Family Service Center, a childcare center for 42 children, a medium-sized commissary, a Navy Exchange, and a Naval Medical Clinic.
 Recreational activities included an arts and crafts center, auto hobby center, and a base library.

-Early history
+Naval presence on West Bank

 The land underlying the Naval Support Activity is part of an immense West Bank concession given to Jean-Baptiste Le Moyne, Sieur de Bienville, founder of New Orleans, in 1719 by the Compagnie des Indes.
-The land changed hands numerous times before being purchased by the United States government on 1849-02-14 for the site of a proposed Navy yard.
+The land changed hands numerous times before being purchased by the United States government on February 14, 1849 for the site of a proposed Navy yard.
 The Navy yard was not built, however, and the land was leased off for farming.
 In May of that year, additional ground was purchased by the Navy to enlarge the original site.